yellowdog/python-examples/README.md

 }
 ```

-## Mustache Template Directives in Work Requirement Properties
+## Mustache Directives in Work Requirement Properties

 Mustache template directives can be used within any property value in TOML configuration files or Work Requirement JSON files.
-See the description [above](#mustache-template-directives-in-common-properties) for more details on Mustache directives.
-This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line.
+See the description [above](#mustache-template-directives) for more details on Mustache directives.
+This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line or via environment variables.

-To suppress all Mustache processing within a Work Requirement JSON file, `yd-submit` can be run with the `--no-mustache` option.
-All mustache directives will be ignored, i.e., the {{foobar}} double-bracketed form will remain in the Work Requirement.

 ## File Storage Locations and File Usage